soutomas/edar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of edar is to provide some convenient functions for users on some common tasks during exploratory data analysis (EDA).
+The goal of edar is to provide some convenient functions for common tasks in exploratory data analysis.

 ## Installation